 Metrics apply to one or more of the following types of objects:

 The Analytics view of the Controller application presents information regarding performance metrics.
 The following types of metrics are collected:

-Pool Metrics: Pool metrics provide data to assess and measure the performance of back end pool servers.
+Provides data to assess and measure the performance of back-end pool servers.

-SE Metrics: SE metrics include information on connection, bandwidth, transaction and memory usage for an SE.
+SE metrics include information on connection, bandwidth, transaction, and memory usage for an SE.

-User-defined Metrics: Metrics can be customized to cater to specific needs of customers.
+Metrics can be customized to cater to the specific needs of customers.
 Custom metric data can be obtained through API calls.

-The following sections explain ways to access different metrics in detail, from the UI.
-For more information on the list of metrics available through API, see Accessing Metrics through API.
+The following sections explain ways to access different metrics in detail from the UI.
+For more information on metrics available through API, see Accessing Metrics through API.